mdkhirulanuar/QualityControl/README.md

-Here is a fully prepared and professional README.md documentation for your QualityControl project, based on the current GitHub structure:

----

 # 📋 Quality Control Web App — InspectWiseGo

 A lightweight, responsive, and mobile-friendly **Quality Control (QC) inspection** web application developed as a **Progressive Web App (PWA)**.
 It enables field inspectors and QA teams to perform visual inspections, log data, and work seamlessly even in offline scenarios.